joblyapp/team-liquidados/front/README.md

 * Change SCROLL MODE to PAGES MODE.

 * Change columns info.
+DONE

 * Add IMAGE to a product.
 DONE.

-* Succes MESSAGGE for NEW PRODUCT.
+* Succes MESSAGGE for NEW PRODUCT and EDIT PRODUCT.
+DONE

 * WINDOWS EFFECT to ADD PRODUCT and EDIT PRODUCT component.
 DONE but i have an error.
 Its working with a Warning.
 NOT WARNING ANY MORE!
 DONE.